 Wear a helmet and always have bike lights

-I only started wearing a helmet after I read a story about a woman that was hit by a truck and fell to the ground and passed out when her head hit the asphalt.
-I remember reading about this, and my research leads me to my examples of people going through something similar and even with some deaths.
+I only started wearing a helmet after reading a story about a woman hit by a truck that fell to the ground and passed out when her head hit the asphalt.
+I remember reading about this, and my research leads me to examples of people going through something similar and even with some deaths.

 I keep seeing people with those disposable lights that don’t also work well enough and others without any light, and I wonder If those people know how dangerous this can be.

 So, don’t make this mistake and let cars and people know where you are while you cycle at night.

-Pay attention to the cars and buses that might be coming from behind you, try to keep a look at the people walking next to you and to the other bikes that might be cycling next to you.
+Pay attention to the cars and buses that might be coming from behind you, and try to keep a look at the people walking next to you and at the other bikes that might be cycling next to you.

 Pay attention to your surroundings